ordinarythings/ordinarythings.github.io/_posts/2017-04-11-Tuesday-Spare.md

 > I was runnin’ through the six with my woes.
 > You know how that should go.

-​	My fingers laid motionless on the keyboard.
+​	My fingers laid still on the keyboard.
 Tyrone looked up from his book, suddenly grounded.
 We listened in silence, and when the last notes fell, we looked at each other.

 ​	‘What was that?’ he asked.
 ‘Play it again.’